 Applications will be accepted starting April 1, and the application deadline is May 31.
 Applications can be obtained by attending one of several informational meetings.
 See link on the home page to register for an information session.
-If extenuating circumstances, such as distance, prohibit attendance, please contact the Director of Veterinary Technology, or the Facilitator for Allied Health Programs, or the Program Administrative Assistant (see links under Faculty) to receive additional information and an application packet.
+If extenuating circumstances, such as distance, prohibit attendance, please contact the Director of Veterinary Technology, or the Facilitator for Health Sciences Programs, or the Program Administrative Assistant (see links under Faculty) to receive additional information and an application packet.

 Prior to the application deadline, applicants must have 1) completed all prerequisite course work with at least a “C” in each course, 2) gained at least 40 hours of veterinary supervised clinical experience, and 3) taken and passed ONE of the following exams with the minimum required score: the HOBET exam (>70%), OR SAT (> 1050 verbal/math composite, OR ACT (> 24 verbal/math composite).
 Refer to the “Admission Criteria” link for more information.
 Basis for acceptance into the program includes total GPA (a GPA greater than 2.5 is strongly recommended), completion of general education courses, letters of recommendation, additional veterinary supervised experiences, general animal experiences, and community and/or military service.
 Top applicants will be selected for an interview with the Selection Committee.